How to Create PDF Files in .NET Core with IronPDF

 pdf.SaveAs("output.pdf")

 This code creates a new PDF document by rendering HTML content.
 The ChromePdfRenderer handles the conversion, ensuring your PDF documents maintain consistent formatting.
-For production applications, you might want to explore rendering options to fine-tune the output.
-You can also save PDFs to memory streams for web applications or implement custom logging to track generation processes.
+You can also save PDFs to memory streams for web applications that return the file inline rather than writing to disk.

 Understanding the core components helps you use IronPDF effectively:

-How Can I Convert HTML to PDF with Advanced Features?
+How Do You Convert HTML to PDF with Advanced Layouts?

 IronPDF excels at converting complex web pages and HTML content into professional PDF files.
 The HTML to PDF conversion feature supports modern CSS3, JavaScript, and responsive designs.
-The library can handle web fonts and icons, Bootstrap and Flexbox layouts, and even JavaScript frameworks like Angular.
-The following code shows how to create a PDF document with more advanced features like tables, images, and styled elements:
+The library handles web fonts, Bootstrap and Flexbox layouts, and even JavaScript frameworks.
+The following code shows how to create a PDF document with tables, images, and styled elements -- along with fine-grained layout control:

 var renderer = new ChromePdfRenderer();